 The depth of underground facilities is variable.
 Additionally, the current depth of a facility might not be the same as when it was originally installed due to soil erosion, grading, or other factors.
 The Springfield Water and Sewer Commission requires that excavators use non-mechanical means when digging within 18″ of any marked underground facilities.

-SWSC owns and maintains underground water and sewer infrastructure in Springfield, Ludlow, Wilbraham, Longmeadow, West Springfield, Agawam, Westfield, Russell, and Blandford.
+SWSC owns and maintains underground water and sewer infrastructure in Springfield, Ludlow, Wilbraham, Longmeadow, East Longmeadow, West Springfield, Agawam, Westfield, Russell, Chicopee, Southwick, Granville, and Blandford.
 Please see the below maps of SWSC’s infrastructure to determine whether your project will need a mark-out from SWSC.
-If you are unsure, play it safe and call SWSC at 413-310-3501.
+If you are unsure, play it safe and request a mark-out by calling 8-1-1.